-This plan utilizes the cumulative emissions estimation methodology.
+When determining emissions generated from solid waste stored in landfills this plan utilizes the cumulative emissions estimation methodology.
 Emissions from solid waste were found using the methodology presented in Chapter SW.4 Community-Generated Waste Sent to Landfills of the ICLEI Community Protocol.
 The International Council for Local Environmental Initiatives (ICLEI) is a global network of local governments dedicated to sustainability, resilience, and climate action.
 Waste from Los Alamos County is currently shipped a distance of 89.4 miles to landfills in Rio Rancho, NM.